CloudAlly Security Overview

 CloudAlly provides a secure online backup solution with internationally recognized accreditation for information security management.

 CloudAlly is ISO 27001 certified which is an internationally recognized accreditation for information security management.
-We are also HIPAA certified and can provide a BAA Agreement on request.
+We are also HIPAA compliant and can provide a BAA Agreement on request.

 Cloud Security Alliance (CSA)